AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/routers/mikrotik.md

 MikroTik routers use the open-source RouterOS operating system, which provides routing, wireless networking, and firewall services for home and small office networks.

-There are two ways to set up Private AdGuard DNS on a MikroTik router — via configuring DNS-over-HTTPS or using the router admin panel.

 ## Configure DNS-over-HTTPS

 1. Access your MikroTik router: